fsamadi1/ISQA-8600/README.md

 # ISQA-8600
-This is an open software license
+This is an open source license

 {Data Entry Analysis} and {Data Exploration}